MI Console Overview

 Services

-NOTE: The Seed node may still appear in the Services list, even if it no longer exists, if the system was upgraded from v6.
-This happens because the system retains data on previously configured services, including outdated ones.
+NOTE: A Seed node may still appear in the Services list, even after it no longer exists, if the system was upgraded from v6.
+This occurs because the system retains data on previously configured services, including obsolete entries.

-1. Click [+] to expand full information about a service
+1. Click [+] to expand and view complete information about a service.

-2. The top pane displays the general information about the service
+2. The top pane displays general information about the service.

-NOTE: The time is displayed in the MI application's timezone.
+NOTE: The time displayed is based on the MI application's time zone.

-1. You can set the interval for RAM and CPU graphs, the default value is 10 minutes
+1. You can set the interval for the RAM and CPU graphs; the default value is 10 minutes.

-2. Disk Space Usage displays information about volume's path, filesystem type of the volume, and information about disk usage
+2. Disk Space Usage displays information about a volume's path, the volume's filesystem type, and details about disk usage.

 Recent Events

-This table shows information about events related to services, Node Name represents the name of the service and Service represents a role that the service executes.
+This table displays information about events related to services.
+Node Name represents the name of the service, and Service represents the role that the service executes.

 Logs